 A cockroach infestation is probably the hardest household to control.
-Besides being very sneaky, cockroaches breed very fast, bite human beings when food sources are limited, scared, and may even develop resistance to some pesticides.
+Besides being very sneaky, cockroaches breed very fast, bite human beings when food sources are limited, scared, and may even develop resistance to pesticides.

-But don’t despair, there are different best roach killers.
-But, in this article, we discuss in detail some of the best ways on how to get rid of cockroaches fast.
+But don’t despair; there are different best roach killers.
+In this article, we discuss in detail some of the best ways to get rid of cockroaches fast.

 Details: How to Get Rid of Cockroaches – Kill Roaches

 Step 1: Eliminate Food, Water, & Hiding Places

 For cockroaches, such as German Roaches, to survive, they must have a consistent supply of food and water.
-The key to getting rid of them is, therefore, cutting off any food and water source in the house.
+Therefore, the key to getting rid of them is cutting off any food and water source in the house.

 - Start by cleaning food crumbs, washing dishes before retiring to bed, putting food away after meals, and cleaning up spills.
 Also, avoid leaving uncovered food for extended periods and keep all food containers sealed.

 - Cockroaches love hiding in the fridge and munching on food crumbs back there.
 Clean the refrigerator as well, and always keep it locked.
 While at it, don’t forget to wipe the range tops as cockroaches are attracted to grease as well.

 - Take out the trash regularly while ensuring the garbage bins are well sealed.

 - Any water leaks must also be fixed.
 Cockroaches can live for a month without food but no more than one week without water.

 Roaches also prefer dark and damp where they hide and breed.
 These include under the sink, behind refrigerators, underfloor drains, in cracks/crevices, inside significant appliances, and others.